GuruUpdesh/track-it/README.md

 ## Features

 -   Centralized tracking dashboard with a consolidated view of shipments and their current statuses
--   Supports tracking for multiple couriers, including UPS, USPS, FedEx, OnTrac, and DHL
+-   Supports tracking for multiple couriers, including UPS, USPS, FedEx, and OnTrac
 -   Integration with Google Maps for a visual overview of the shipment's journey
 -   Detailed tracking history with status indications, location, and timing information
 -   Add, delete, and update tracking numbers